apramxya/inst377-group_52/README.md

 - **Response**: Success or error message.

 ## Known Issues
-- **Limited API Key Usage**: The IP Stack API has a limited number of free calls.
+- **Limited API Key Usage**: The IP Stack API and Quality Score have a limited number of free calls.
-  - **Workaround**: Implement caching in MySQL to reduce API calls.
+  - **Workaround**: Implement caching in Supabase to reduce API calls.
 - **Error Handling**: Limited error messages for invalid IP addresses or network issues.
   - **Planned Improvement**: Enhance error handling in the frontend and backend.